 trebbiano & malvasia

-The Loghi Bianco is Valentino’s Trebbiano and Malvasia blend, coming from his 12-year-old estate fruit within the Orcia Valley.
-This is a beautiful expression of his grapes, as after the hand-harvested fruit was brought into the cellar, it was gently pressed and fermented in stainless steel tanks to retain the fresh acidity of the grapes, picked at only about 23 brix.
+The Loghi Bianco is Valentino’s Trebbiano and Malvasia blend, coming from his 15-year-old estate fruit within the Orcia Valley.
+This is a beautiful expression of his grapes, as after the hand-harvested fruit was brought into the cellar, it was gently pressed and fermented very slowly in stainless steel tanks to retain the fresh acidity as well as the aromatic quality of the grapes.
 After a light filtering and modest dosing of SO2, the resulting wine remains fresh and lively from start to finish.
-Yellow apples and citrus are accompanied by a light texture and crisp acidity, with an overall balance that is refreshing and sprightly.
-A wonderful pair for simple seafood preparations, firm cow cheeses, and fresh salads.
+From the nose to the palate, this wine offers minerals, stone fruits, salt, and truffle.
+Crispy lime and fresh apples that are deliciously caked in salt but they seem to be missing the caramel that could be expected with the round and exciting texture.
+A wine for fresh foods at the table, as it is long and expressive and dances between fruit and minerality.

 sangiovese & merlot

 The Rosso Toscano is a delightful and clean style wine, and is Valentino’s largest production at this small estate in the Orcia Valley.
 Being a blend of the local Sangiovese, as well as Merlot, it is a common combination that has sprung forth to showcase the way international varietals can express themselves in the Tuscan landscape.
 The hand-harvested fruit was left to naturally ferment separately in stainless steel tanks, and once complete, the Merlot was moved to first and second use French barrique for 6 months before it was combined with the resting Sangiovese to age another year together in tank.
-No filtration was done before bottling, and the result is complex yet very easy to drink.
-The finished wine is lively, showcasing red fruits, light spice, and earthy balance, and is a perfect compliment to red pasta sauces, braised meats, and vegetables.
+A nose of fresh cherries, dark plums, lots of flowers, and crushed rocks, leads to a palate that is distinctly Tuscany.
+Rich in structure that is full of acidity and only the soft kind of chewy tannins.
+The Merlot seems to wrap its plush arms around the tight Sangiovese, melding together as a perfect match of fruit, structure, and length.

 loghi 'cinabro' rosso